ThoughtWorks-DPS/dps-starterkit-java/README.md

 - Run: `./gradlew spotlessApply` to attempt to auto-format and correct linting errors
 - Reports for test coverage: `/build/jacoco/test/index.html`
 - Run: `codeclimate -f html > codeClimateReport.html` to execute Code Climate scanning locally and generate a html report# Starter Structure

+### Release

+- `./gradlew release` will create a tag based on the current SNAPSHOT version
+- `secrethub run -- ./gradlew release` will add the credentials for pushing the release tag to github
+- if the creds are not in place, `git push --tags origin` will also push the release tag to github

 ## buildSrc plugins